-The economic analyses are led by Prof. Louis Niessen and Dr. Tinevimbo Shiri from LSTM, and are a vital element in the evaluation of the trial’s success.
-The analyses will estimate the cost consequences and the cost-effectiveness of the intervention arm compared to the current standard of care treatment in each of the five country settings.
+The economic analyses are led by the Liverpool School of Tropical Medicine (LSTM).
+The analyses will estimate the cost consequences and the cost-effectiveness of the trial intervention arm compared to the current standard of care treatment in each of the five country settings.

 We anticipate that the intervention arm will:

 - Show a zero net societal cost change, or generate societal cost savings, reducing hospitalisation costs over the trial time horizon.